Iwaslazkis/stag-escapades/src/client/script.md

 Which is commonly know throughout the 7oaks school division as period B

 #Thinking
-Ok, ok don't panic... here go through this door while I think of something
+Ok, ok don't panic... here, solve this puzzle while I think of something

+#PUZZLE: Riddle

 #ACT: room 3

 #Panicking
-So we just need to uhhh... no that won't work
+So we just need to uhhh... no, that won't work...

 #Panicking
-What about umm... that doesn't work either
+What about umm... that doesn't work either...

 #Panicking
 Ok I just need to...
 I uh...
 I